-Best Platformer Games for Android in 2020
+Get running with Android's best platformer games!

 Cats are ubiquitous across the internet.
 As an owner of two myself, I know that it's rarely a boring moment with feline friends around — unless they're sleeping, that is.
 Anyway, probably the cutest platformer on our list, Super Cat Tales 2 is an epic adventure starring Alex the cat and his pals.
 Seriously, I really like this one.

 Though simple in appearance, Super Cat Tales 2 offers a lot of adventure and platforming to keep you entertained.
-There's also achievements, leaderboards, hidden items, and great pixel art and retro-style music.
+There are also achievements, leaderboards, hidden items, great pixel art, and retro-style music.
 You can unlock new playable cats and take them on this wild ride of an adventure to save Cat Land.

 It's all fun and it doesn't take itself seriously at all.
-It's a great game for fans of platforming, cats, and/or both.
+It's an excellent game for fans of platforming, cats, and/or both.
 It's also free-to-play, so you don't have to worry about diving in on the cat craziness.

-Join this hilarious cast of cats as they embark on an adventure to save their home.
-It's worth playing for the pixel art alone.
+If you liked Grimvalor, one of our earlier suggestions, then you'll want to check out Swordigo.
+They're very similar games, which is totally fine with me.
+Though Swordigo is new to me, I'm having a blast with it.
+It features fun platforming, enjoyable combat, and RPG mechanics to improve your character as you go along.

+You'll have to find more powerful weapons to take down your enemies.
+The more dangerous the area and enemies, the better weapons you will find.
+There are also spells to discover, bolstering your arsenal to take on new challenges.
+One thing that won't hinder you is the touchscreen controls, which are excellent and customizable.

 Terraria

-Another popular game that made its way to mobile, Terraria is an open sandbox platformer with a focus on exploration.
+Another popular game that made its way to mobile, Terraria, is an open sandbox platformer focusing on exploration.
 Think Minecraft in 2D.
 It's more on the relaxing side of things, though there is some combat involved.
 Otherwise, you'll be spending your time wandering, crafting, and building.

 The world is procedurally-generated, so you'll have a different adventure every time.
 You get three basic tools to start, one for digging, combat, and cutting up wood.
 Otherwise, you'll explore and try to find resources, which can either be discovered in caves or dropped by enemies.